Posted: December 04, 2018|Categories: Newcastle United|

 A New Sacking Record

 The Premier League's turnover rate has been modest compared to that of the Championship, too.
 Indeed, England's second professional football tier has sacked a combined total of 10 managers so far this season.
-In fact, according to the LMA (League Managers Association), the top four divisions of English
+In fact, according to the

 Most of the Premier League's top football clubs sailed through the third round of the 2015/16 FA Cup easily over the weekend, with Manchester City, Arsenal, Man United, Chelsea, West Ham United, and others all cruising through to the fourth round of the Football Association tournament.
 Read on for a recap of the winners and losers of the weekend!

 As usual, the Premier League's soccer teams got a bye into the third round, which means this is the first time in the 2015/16 FA Cup that we are seeing teams such as Man United, Arsenal, and others.
-Since so many of the league's top clubs
+Since so many of the league's top clubs were upset and eliminated in the fourth round of last year's FA Cup-including Manchester City, Tottenham Hotspur, and Chelsea-most of the Premier

 In the 16 days that span between Saturday, December 19th and Sunday, January 3rd, the English Premier League will blast through what amounts to four weeks of competitive play.
 While most of the world is on vacation, in other words, England's top football clubs are heading into one of the busiest periods of the year.
 The festive season in the Premier League can define many teams' campaigns for the year, meaning the stakes are high for every soccer club hitting the pitch this holiday season.
 Teams that find their groove in these two-plus weeks can leap their way up the table or barricade their positions at the top.
 Teams that hit a rough patch during the festive period, meanwhile, often take themselves out of title consideration.